 Preparation of the Soil for Tree Planting

 If a field has never been cultivated, it has a natural structure: the humans gradually becomes less as the depth increases.
 Natural strata such as hardpan or clay pan or podzol layers may, however, exist.
 If the field was previously under cultivation there will also be the hardpans and plow soles resulting from this.
-Now there is noting a tree dislikes more than a hardline and wet feet, that is, standing moisture in the root area, which hinders the even development of spreading root system.
-Each disturbance of the root system is reflect in the growth of the tree, specifically of the crown.
-The results can include abnormal growth patterns, canker, bleeding and gumming, and susceptibility to pests.
+Now there is nothing a tree dislikes more than a hardline and wet feet, that is, standing moisture in the root area, which hinders the even development of spreading root system.
+Each disturbance of the root system is reflected in the growth of the tree, specifically of the crown.
+The results can include abnormal growth patterns, canker, bleeding and gumming, and susceptibility to pests (see: Common Insect Pests).

 The soil should be carefully prepared by deep subsoiling in order to break the hardpan and establish water and air circulation.
 A plan root absorbs and needs oxygen for its health; it absorbs the same amount of oxygen as its own root value every day.
 Poor drainage should be tackled at once.
 Ay measure which helps establish a crumbly soil structure is an advantage.
 An orchard field should also be well leveled and graded; this facilitates later cultivation, mulching and irrigation.

 In the first year of an orchard, subsoiling, plowing, disking and grading should be done prior to any planting.
 A nourishing cover crop such as rye or soya beans may be grown and sided under after well-rotted manure or compost has been spread.
-The more humus a soil contains, the better it is for fruit trees Where manure amor compost has been well worked into the soil, roots will develop faster.
+The more humus a soil contains, the better it is for fruit trees.
+Where manure and compost has been well worked into the soil, roots will develop faster (see: 5 Popular Composting Myths).
 Once the trees are established, it is difficult to work in the depths of the soil’ this has to be done first.
 Here we can already see some of the issues involved in reclaiming an older orchard – situations may. exist with regard to hardpan and generally unfavorable structure, which cannot be overcome.
 No fertilizer or spray applied on can overcome the circulatory disturbance of a tree who’s root is stopped by a hardpan or standing moisture.

 In shallow soils and soils with high groundwater level, it makes little sense to select high stemmed or other trees which require a deep-growing root: choose dwarf types instead.